cisagov/ScubaGear/baselines/powerplatform.md

 ## 1. Creation of Power Platform Environments

 By default, any user in the Azure AD Tenant can create additional environments.
-Enabling this control will restrict the creation of new environments to users with the following admin roles: Global admins, Dynamics 365 admins, and Power Platform admins.
+Enabling these controls will restrict the creation of new environments to users with the following admin roles: Global admins, Dynamics 365 admins, and Power Platform admins.

 ### Policies